|More to Smelting|

 |"Messy and Inefficient" Ancient Smelting: Crucible and Blowpipe|

-to explain the basics of smelting.
-A lot of people assume that it wasn't done
+done in a smelter as large and complex as the one I used to explain the basics of smelting.
+A lot of people assume that

-I haven't read about the last one so I claim the credit.
-Lime burning, after
+.
+Actually, I haven't read about the last one so I claim the credit.
+Lime burning, after all,

-all, is a technique far older than smelting or pottery, and was already quite
+is a technique far older than smelting or pottery, and was already quite advanced before smelting

 Could that be true?
 Could you smelt something simple like tin, lead or copper accidentially in a campfire or in a kiln?
 The answer is: It's almost impossible - but not quite.
 Let's see why.